 The Boeing 737 MAX is starting its last wind tunnel test phase, with high-speed testing getting under way in the company’s transonic facility March 19 in Seattle.
 According to Boeing Commercial Marketing VP Randy Tinseth, the low-speed portion of the wind tunnel work started in February at QinetiQ’s facility in Farnborough, U.K. Together with the high-speed work in the transonic tunnel, the ongoing evaluation in the U.K. “will update the model to incorporate the minor changes we’re ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing 737 MAX Enters Final Wind Tunnel Tests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing 737 MAX Enters Final Wind Tunnel Tests".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.